thegetty/quire-docs/content/documentation/quire-cli.md

 title: Quire CLI Commands
 weight: 4200
 type: essay
+abstract: "Learn how to start and preview projects, output files, and more"
 ---

 The [Quire CLI](https://github.com/gettypubs/quire-cli), or command-line interface, is the control for creating, previewing, and outputting Quire projects.
 Quire CLI is typically run from Terminal on a Mac and Git Bash (or its equivalent) on a PC.
 The following commands are available.